cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - New is the fast calculation of integer powers.
   This uses the library APFLOAT and it can be used to calculate and store all digits of the current prime number records (Mersenne numbers).
+  In this dialog for the input of integers the thousands separators used in digit grouping (commas) are set automatically.
+This is more user friendly for eventually very big exponents.

 - Added the classic transposition ciphers Scytale and rail fence (combined